rhblind/rhblind.github.io/content/posts/config.md

-      evil-want-fine-undo          t         ; More granular undos in evil insert mode evil-ex-substitute-global    t         ; More often than not, I want /s on ex commands evil-kill-on-visual-paste    nil       ; Don't add overwritten text in visual mode to the kill ring mouse-wheel-tilt-scroll      t         ; Scroll horizontally using the mouse mouse-wheel-flip-direction   t         ; Scrolling for oldies
+      evil-want-fine-undo          t         ; More granular undos in evil insert mode evil-ex-substitute-global    t         ; More often than not, I want /s on ex commands evil-kill-on-visual-paste    nil       ; Don't add overwritten text in visual mode to the kill ring fill-column                  120       ; We have lot's of screen estate mouse-wheel-tilt-scroll      t         ; Scroll horizontally using the mouse mouse-wheel-flip-direction   t         ; Scrolling for oldies
-      pixel-scroll-precision-mode  t         ; Enable pixel scroll precision mode (requires Emacs 29) scroll-margin                10        ; Keep a little scroll margin undo-limit                   16000000  ; Increase undo limit to 16Mb vc-follow-symlinks           nil       ; Don't follow symlinks, edit them directly which-key-idle-delay         0.2       ; Makes which-key feels more responsive
+      pixel-scroll-precision-mode  t         ; Enable pixel scroll precision mode (requires Emacs 29) scroll-margin                10        ; Keep a little scroll margin sh-shell                     "sh"      ; The shell to use when spawning external commands undo-limit                   16000000  ; Increase undo limit to 16Mb vc-follow-symlinks           nil       ; Don't follow symlinks, edit them directly which-key-idle-delay         0.2       ; Makes which-key feels more responsive